carlosdavis/wordpress-plugins/add-to-any/README.txt

 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
 * WordPress optimized, localized (English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Danish, Catalan, Russian, Albanian, Romanian, Belarusian)
 * Many more publisher and user features!

+After **years of ongoing development**, close to **1 million downloads**, and **ongoing support** from the community, AddToAny still strives to be the best WordPress plugin for sharing.
+We hope it's perfect for everyone by version 1.0.

 <a href="http://www.addtoany.com/share_save" title="Share" target="_blank">Share this plugin</a>